Skip to Content

 Multitenancy

-This guide will walk you through the steps to implement multitenancy in your Next.js application with a little help from Vovk.ts, making possible to serve different areas of your application under different subdomains, illustrated by implementing the following areas, showcasing multiple use-cases:
+This guide walks you through implementing multitenancy in Next.js with a small assist from Vovk.ts.
+It shows how to serve different areas of your application under distinct subdomains, illustrating several use cases:

-Each tenant has its own root API endpoint, served from the corresponding domain /api path.
-In other words, API for the customer tenant is served from customer.example.com/api, and API for the admin tenant is served from admin.example.com/api.
-These root endpoints are implemented as segments and handled by the Next.js middleware to rewrite the request to the appropriate path based on the tenant subdomain.
+Each tenant has its own root API endpoint under that domain’s /api path.
+For example, the customer tenant’s API lives at customer.example.com/api, and the admin tenant’s API at admin.example.com/api.
+These root endpoints are implemented as segments and rewritten by Next.js middleware to the appropriate path based on the tenant subdomain.

-For the front-end, you’re going to use the built-in Next.js dynamic routes to handle tenant-specific paths.
-For example, the specific customer tenant page will have its own page file src/customer/[customer_name]/page.tsx, and the admin tenant will use src/admin/page.tsx.
+On the frontend, use Next.js dynamic routes for tenant‑specific paths.
+For example, a customer’s dedicated tenant page lives at src/customer/[customer_name]/page.tsx, and the admin tenant uses src/admin/page.tsx.

 Configure DNS

-In order to set up multitenant.vovk.dev with the subdomains I’ve used Vercel as a hosting provider.
-The DNS records are configured as follows:
+To set up multitenant.vovk.dev with subdomains, this example uses Vercel as the host.
+DNS records are configured as follows:

 TypeHostValue